joseph4tw/pixelator/README.md

 That's what this Add-in does.

 Later - when I actually read the article and looked at the images - I realized that the Japanese man was actually using a combination of things, but mostly Excel Shapes to get the art done.
 This is much different than I had originally thought.
 However, I still thought this little app was pretty cool, so I wrote it up for fun.

+## If you're going to fork / clone this

+Be sure to create a [signing key](https://msdn.microsoft.com/library/ms247123(v=vs.100).aspx) for the assembly before building / running locally.